Issues fixed in multiple versions

 of the code.

-#1 Updated by Nick Read almost 11 years ago
+#1 Updated by Nick Read about 11 years ago

 Patch #10519 has been submitted to implement this functionality: